Current price is $3300. The wait time is about 15 months for future customers.

-The wait list opens the 1st of each month at 6 pm EST. Open spots are very limited.
-If the wait list is open you will see "Add to Cart" next to "$250" above.
+The wait list opens the 1st of each month at 6 pm EST. Open spots are very limited and sell out very quickly.
+If it says "Sold Out" above the waitlist is closed.

 Looking for more pics?
 Check out the Photo Albums.